dougeby/IntuneDocs/intune/windows-holographic-for-business.md

 - To deploy Line-of-Business (LOB) apps using the Intune Azure portal, see [How to add Windows line-of-business apps to Microsoft Intune](lob-apps-windows.md).

     > [!NOTE]
-    > Intune allows a maximum package size to 8 GB to support the larger holographic apps that are being created for the HoloLens.
+    > Intune allows a maximum package size to 8 GB.
 This package size is only available for the LOB apps uploaded to Intune.
-Apps from the store will be managed via the current store deployment workflow.

 - To deploy apps using the Microsoft Store for Business, see [How to manage apps you purchased from the Microsoft Store for Business with Microsoft Intune](windows-store-for-business.md).
 - To learn about app management with Microsoft Intune, see [What is app management in Microsoft Intune](app-management.md).